kennytm/dbgen/CLI.md

     The time zone used to parse and format timestamps.
 Defaults to `UTC`, regardless of system time zone.
 Any `tz` database time zone name (e.g. `America/New_York`) can be used.

+* `--now «TIMESTAMP»`

+    Override the timestamp reported by `current_timestamp`.
+Defaults to the time when `dbgen` was started.
+The timestamp must be written in the format `YYYY-mm-dd HH:MM:SS.fff`, and it is always in UTC, regardless of the `--time-zone` setting.

 * `-f «FORMAT»`, `--format «FORMAT»`

     Output format.
 Could be one of: